Over 20,000 wetsuits & accessories in stock today!

 Nitrox

 Another label you might find on a SCUBA tank is a sticker labeled ‘Nitrox’ or ‘Enriched Air’.
 Nitrox is a breathing gas that is enriched with oxygen up to 40% for recreational divers that are certified to use this type of gas.
+Learn more about Nitrox diving and if you should get the certification!

 Now you can look at a SCUBA tank and understand how to read SCUBA tank markings.
 This important for the safety of the diver and those that fill the tanks.